 What is Materials Planning?

-Materials planning comprises the planning, control and management of the flow of materials and goods within a company.
-The aim is to guarantee the constant availability of materials and products in order to ensure an uninterrupted production process and the satisfaction of customer needs.
-Efficient planning helps to minimize stock levels and maximize delivery readiness at the same time.
+Materials planning refers to the targeted planning, control and organization of the flow of materials and goods within a company.
+The main objective of materials planning is to ensure the availability of materials and products at all times so that production processes run smoothly and customer requirements can be met on time.
+Well-organized materials planning helps to optimize stock levels and increase delivery capability by maintaining a balance between inventory costs and supply reliability.

 There are different MRP methods that can be used depending on the company's requirements and material type.
 The two main categories are demand-driven and consumption-driven requirements planning.